Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: System Architecture

 Further, we give an example to better illustrate the idea.
-As shown in Fig. \ref{fig_0_system_example}, a logical view is constructed in edge node $e_1$ at time $t$ to enable the speed advisory application at the intersection based on the information sensed and uploaded by vehicles $s_1$, $s_2$, and $s_3$.
+As shown in Fig. \ref{fig_0_system_example}(a), a logical view is constructed in edge node $e_1$ at time $t$ to enable the speed advisory application at the intersection based on the information sensed and uploaded by vehicles $s_1$, $s_2$, and $s_3$.
 In general, the goal of such an application is to advise optimal speed to the vehicles, which are approaching the intersection.
 So, vehicles can pass smoothly and the overall traffic efficiency can be also maximized.
 Suppose vehicles $s_2$ and $s_3$ can sense the traffic light information, but the values are not consistent at time $t$.
 For example, $s_2$ observes 17s remaining of the red light, whereas $s_3$ observes 16s, resulting in the information inconsistency.
-On the other hand, vehicles may have redundant observations, such as the pedestrian P1 is sensed by vehicles $s_1$ and $s_2$, which may waste the V2I bandwidth.
+On the other hand, note that the status of the same physical element (e.g., the location of pedestrian P1) might be sensed by multiple vehicles simultaneously (e.g., $s_1$ and $s_2$).
+In such case, it only needs to be uploaded by one of the vehicles (e.g., vehicle $s_1$) at certain time to save the V2I bandwidth.
+As long as the physical elements are modeled at the edge node with the same quality level, it can be applied to different applications without the need of repeatedly uploading by different vehicles.
 Moreover, the packet loss may cause a gap between the physical environment and the view.
 For example, suppose the packet for $s_2$'s location update is lost, which results in the significant inconsistency between its true location and modeled location at time $t$.
 As illustrated above, it is critical yet challenging to quantitatively measure the quality of views constructed at edge nodes, and design an effective scheduling mechanism for cooperative sensing and information fusion to maximize the overall quality of VCPS.